-The winner of IDEAFEST receives a cash prize of £1,000 to spend on developing their business idea, with mentoring from Henley Centre for Entrepreneurship and sponsors.
+The winner of IDEAFEST receives a cash prize of £1,000 to spend on developing their business idea, with mentoring from HCfE and sponsors.
 There are also cash prizes for second and third places and an additional cash prize of another £1,000 for the best innovative idea.
 On top of this, there is a special China bursary open to all MBA students for the best idea capable of being commercialised in China.
 This bursary is sponsored by Savio Kwan, the former President and Chief Operating Officer of Alibaba.

 The important dates for IDEAFEST 2021 are outlined below:

 22 January 2021 - 'Introduction to IDEAFEST' Workshop, held online via Microsoft Teams

 25 January 2021 - IDEAFEST 2021 opens for entries